topherCantrell/computerarcheology/content/CoCo/MegaBug/RAMUse.md

 The data on the bugs is kept in an array at $2808.
 3 bytes each: y,x,dir

-27FE-???: holds a list of directions during maze drawing??
+  * 2800:2807: during maze generation, list of unvisited neighbors (2 bytes * 4 possible)
-28E8-2A27: array of bytes, one per cell, 20*10 cells 2A28-????: array of words, coordinates of cells we have visited in drawing the maze
+  * 28E8:2A27: array of bytes, one per cell, 20*10 cells.
+00=not visited, FF=visited
+  * 2A28:????: array of words, coordinates of cells we need to revisit in the maze generation